 Here’s the deal: Everybody masturbates.
 Every.
 Body.
-Even while there are some who swear up and down that they don’t, never have, and will never, have probably, at least once, double clicked their mouse.
+Even while there are some who swear up and down that they don’t, never have, and never will, have probably, at least once, double clicked their mouse.
 How could they not?
 It’s easy, it feels good, and it’s healthy.
-Unfortunately, there are still some stigmas attached to masturbation, especially for women.
-Another archaic stigma has to do with masturbation and relationship status.
-So many people think that masturbation is for lonely, single.
-Again, this couldn’t even further from the truth.
-Studies have shown that those who are getting it more, are masturbating more, because sex is just on the brain like that.
+So, naturally, it doesn’t mean anyone should stop masturbating because they're in a relationship.

 1. It Has So Many Health Benefits